unswsecsoc/constitution/README.md

         l) To ensure that club funds are not misused at any time;
         m) To ensure that when smaller amounts of money are spent (petty cash) a receipt or docket must be obtained; and
         n) To ensure that under no circumstances are any expenses to be met without documentation.

-      5.8.4 Arc Delegate
-        a) To be aware of the Arc funding system, its requirements and its possibilities for the club;
+        o) To be aware of the Arc funding system, its requirements and its possibilities for the club;
-        b) To communicate with the Executive before and after each Arc Clubs General Meeting to pass on information (about grants etc);
+        p) To communicate with the Executive before and after each Arc Clubs General Meeting to pass on information (about grants etc);
-        c) To liaise with Arc and the club's Executive;
+        q) To liaise with Arc and the club's Executive;
-        d) To have a good working knowledge of Arc forms;
+        r) To have a good working knowledge of Arc forms;
-        e) To clear out the club's pigeonhole in the Arc Resource Centre at least every two (2) weeks;
+        s) To clear out the club's pigeonhole in the Arc Resource Centre at least every two (2) weeks;
-        f) To attend Arc Clubs General Meetings or nominate a fellow club member to attend on your behalf, or send advance apologies (taking the form of a written note detailing your name, club, and the date of the meeting you can not attend);
+        t) To attend Arc Clubs General Meetings or nominate a fellow club member to attend on your behalf, or send advance apologies (taking the form of a written note detailing your name, club, and the date of the meeting you can not attend);
-        g) To ensure that Arc is informed of any changes to the Executive; and
+        u) To ensure that Arc is informed of any changes to the Executive; and
-        h) To ensure that changes made to the constitution at an EGM or AGM are in line with Arc requirements.
+        v) To ensure that changes made to the constitution at an EGM or AGM are in line with Arc requirements.

-      5.8.5 Grievance, Equity, Diversity, and Inclusion (GEDI) Officer
+      5.10.6 Grievance, Equity, Diversity, and Inclusion (GEDI) Officer
         a) To be responsible for matters relating to grievances, including but not limited to:
              i.
 To receive complaints and grievances relating to the Club;
             ii.
 To investigate grievances (where necessary) and resolve grievances or make recommendations to the Club Executive on the resolution of grievances;